Applied Exercise Physiology & Human Performance (MS)

 The thesis option will give students the opportunity to develop a research project driven by their own interests in exercise and sport physiology.
 Thesis students will work closely with a faculty supervisor and will be guided through the thesis process through work in the Graduate Seminar and Graduate Thesis classes.

-Students who elect the Non-thesis option will complete practicum experiences, which will give them the hands on skills they will need to be successful across a variety of fields in exercise science.
-Practicum experiences may include strength and conditioning, clinical exercise physiology, or general health and wellness.
-Non-thesis students will work closely with a faculty supervisor and will be guided through the practicum process through work in the Graduate Seminar and Advanced Practicum I and II classes.
+Students who elect the non-thesis option will complete practicum and internship experiences, which will give them the hands on skills they will need to be successful across a variety of fields in exercise science.
+Experiences may include work in strength and conditioning, clinical exercise physiology, or general health and wellness.
+Non-thesis students will work closely with a faculty supervisor and will be guided through the practicum and internship process through work in the Graduate Seminar, Advanced Practicum, and Graduate Internship classes.

 The Applied Exercise Physiology and Human Performance degree requires the following materials to be submitted through our online application